 I will definitely be trying this one out at some stage - no projects on the go that need it right now but I'll think of something I am sure - I love playing around with Excel although it has become so complicated that it seems one needs a degree to use all its features.
 Thanks for sharing.

-Mel Carriere from San Diego California on May 26, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on May 26, 2015:

 I do a little tinkering with Excel, so this could prove useful.
 I use the COUNTIF quite a bit, but I haven't dabbled with this one.
 Great hub.